 In 2019 Canadian Natural identified an opportunity to reduce operating costs, including carbon tax expense, at a natural gas plant in Northeast British Columbia.
 A maintenance shutdown provided an opportunity to install improved insulation on the incinerator stack.
 This reduces heat loss through the stack and therefore less fuel gas is required to maintain the minimum required stack-top temperature.
 This project reduced emissions by approximately 19,200 tCO2e in 2021, and reduced carbon tax expense by about \$840,000 in 2021.
 The installation was successful and we were able to use a government grant program that provided capital funding for emission reduction projects.
 This project improved the energy efficiency of the incinerator and thereby reduced fuel gas use, reducing GHG emissions and carbon compliance costs.

-(C11.2) Has your organization originated or purchased any project-based carbon credits within the reporting period?
-Yes
+(C11.2) Has your organization canceled any project-based carbon credits within the reporting year?

-(C11.2a) Provide details of the project-based carbon credits originated or purchased by your organization in the reporting period.
+(C11.2a) Provide details of the project-based carbon credits canceled by your organization in the reporting year.